usecakework/docs/docs/reference/cakeworksdk/client/python/usage.md

 | ```your_args``` | 🤔 | Yes | The arguments described by your Task. |

 #### Returns
-A request id that you can use to query for the status of the Task and to get the result.
+A request id (str) that you can use to query for the status of the Task and to get the result.

 ### ```get_status```
 ```py